Felgimon/Felgimon/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Felgimon
 ================================================================================================================================

-In process of becoming a web developer expert
+In process of becoming an expert programmer in multiple languages
 ---------------------------------------------

 Since the beggining of 2024, i have been learning how to code in JS, and learning the strucuture of styling a web with HTML and CSS.
 Day after day i am constantly discovering new things and opportunities of knowing a bit more about the programming world, while I look forward to experience different concepts along the journey.